ga-wdi-boston/wdi_3_rails_hw_bookmarks/FRAMEWORK.md

   * Provide testing data for testing
   * Should not produce any errors when pulling down a fresh copy of app and running `rake db:setup`.

+NEXT STEPS:
+  * modify size of text fields to match requested input
+  * change boolean in favorite to checkbox
+  * link bookmark in title to show view
+  * make urls in show view link to actual site
+  * dropdown menu to select category
+  * how to show a bookmark *has* a description in index view without showing full description?
+  * include delete and edit buttons on show view as well

 ## Specifications